Emergency Declared - [June 25, 1975] This Day in History

 • Janata Party leader Jayaprakash Narayan (JP) called for the ouster of the government.
 He championed a program called Sampoorna Kranti (total revolution).
 He asked members of the police and the military to disobey unconstitutional orders.

-• When things were heating up for the government, Gandhi declared emergency and immediately arrested all major opposition leaders including JP, Morarji Desai, Charan Singh, Acharya Kripalani, etc. Even Congress leaders who were opposed to the emergency were arrested.
+• When things were heating up for the government, Gandhi declared an emergency and immediately arrested all major opposition leaders including JP, Morarji Desai, Charan Singh, Acharya Kripalani, etc. Even Congress leaders who were opposed to the emergency were arrested.

 • During the emergency, civil liberties were severely restrained.
-The freedom of the press was strictly curtailed and anything published had to pass the Information and Broadcasting ministry.
+The freedom of the press was strictly curtailed and anything published had to pass the Information and Broadcasting Ministry.

 • Indira Gandhi’s son Sanjay Gandhi wielded extra-constitutional powers.
 He conducted forceful mass sterilisation of people in a bid to control the population of the country.